-- Please make sure you use Phase I tool (PIT) for 2020B, which will be released by February 28 in Hawaiian time.
+- Please make sure you use Phase I tool (PIT) for 2021B (check this link for any update).

 Proposers must use Gemini Phase-I Tool PIT.
 The PIT is a downloadable application that is used to provide "front-page" information including the title, abstract, and contact info for the investigators.
 Instrument configuration details, target coordinates, and observing constraints are also included in PIT.
 "Essay" sections are included in a single PDF attachment, which can be prepared using an MS Word or LaTeX template.
 Detailed help pages and video tutorials are available on the Gemini web site.